nyukeit/devopswiki/containers/docker/README.md

 ### `commit`

 Commit changes inside a container as a new image.
-It works like a `git commit`

 ```bash
 docker commit -m "<msg>" <newimagename>:<tag>